nicoscandolo/AutomationTesting-CreditCards/README.md

 # AutomationTesting-CreditCards
-UI Automation testing of a simple MVC that represents  the application for a credit card
+UI Automation testing of a simple MVC that represents  the application for a credit card(I took this MVC from a project of a course).